 - Contact, Financial and Transaction Data from providers of technical, payment and delivery services including credit reference agencies.

-- Identity and Contact Data from publicly availably sources such as client websites, professional membership body websites, Companies House, the Land Registry and the Electoral Register based inside the EU.
+- Identity and Contact Data from publicly available sources such as client websites, professional membership body websites, Companies House, the Land Registry and the Electoral Register based inside the UK.

 4. How we use your personal data